 It’s fun while it lasts, though.
 Kitsuné’s acts are as unashamedly focused on pure entertainment as ever, while still retaining plenty of credibility and originality.
 James Murphy of LCD Soundsystem once claimed that he was losing his edge to the kids from France.
 The evidence suggests that he still might need to watch his back.

-Various MP3s or CDs
+buy We Have Band MP3s or CDs